SkyLined/BugId/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">
   <img alt="Creative Commons License" style="vertical-align: middle; float: left;" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png"/>
 </a>
 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
 It is provided free of charge for non-commercial use only.
-If you would like to use it commercially, please contact the author at [bugid@skylined.nl][] to discuss licensing options.
-If you find it useful and would like to make a donation, you can send bitcoin to [183yyxa9s1s1f7JBpPHPmzQ346y91Rx5DX].
+If you would like to use it commercially, please contact the author at bugid@skylined.nl to discuss licensing options.
+If you find it useful and would like to make a donation, you can send bitcoin to 183yyxa9s1s1f7JBpPHPmzQ346y91Rx5DX.

-[183yyxa9s1s1f7JBpPHPmzQ346y91Rx5DX]:bitcoin:183yyxa9s1s1f7JBpPHPmzQ346y91Rx5DX
-[bugid@skylined.nl]:mailto:bugid@skylined.nl